1st day: Marrakesh – Agdez

 6th day: Cheggaga – Ouarzazate

-After breakfast, the road takes us through another 90km of desert with varying scenery; Lake Iriqui, the mountains and fossils.
+After breakfast, the road takes us through another 90km of the desert with varying scenery; Lake Iriqui, the mountains and fossils.
 Lunch will be in Foum Zguid, the first village after the desert, where it is also possible to freshen up with a shower.
 From here the drive back to Ouarzazate is along paved roads via the village of Taznakht, famous for its Berber carpets and rugs, and we arrive in the course of the afternoon.
 The night is spent in a riad in Ouarzazate.

 7th day: Ouarzazate – Marrakesh